zeefaad/Jammer-433MHZ-ESP32/README.md

 The device needs (best) an external battery to power it or a 5V supply.
 A possible improvement would be to add a lipo battery (requires a voltage booster and a charge regulator).

+## Usage

+Just click on the esp32 "boot" button to pause (the LED should go out), then click again to restart.

 ## How to compile the project

 Libraries required :